arcan1s/pkgbuild/README.md

 pkgbuild
 ========

 My Arch AUR PKGBUILD's.
-At the moment it is only for private use since any package points to git repository by using SSH protocol (thus it requires my private key).
+At the moment this repository is only for private use since any package points to git repository over SSH protocol (thus it requires my private key).

-Clone or update submodule statuses
+Clone or submodule statuses update
 ----------------------------------

 ```
-# clone if no repository cloned
+# clone if no repository clones
 git clone https://github.com/arcan1s/pkgbuild.git
 cd pkgbuild
 git submodule update --init